indradhanush/indradhanush.github.io/_posts/blog/2017-06-02-getting-noticed-on-the-internet-and-what-to-do-about-it.md

     it is half baked.
 This enforces you to understand things much better than you thought you did.
 This is also known as the [Feynman Technique](https://mattyford.com/blog/2014/1/23/the-feynman-technique-model)

+I hope you find this useful when you are in a similar predicament.
+And if all else fails, go and talk to someone about it.